The TTI Bootcamp is best described as a

-The fact that I am writing this means we actually survived.
+The fact that we are writing this means we actually survived.
 But not without many, many, M A N Y failures along the way.
 If you’ve read our previous TTI bootcamp articles, you would already know how xiong it is.

 We don’t sleep (Or in Karin’s case, we sleep while doing work).

 We carry a lot of heavy things (Not the writers though, heh).